robvanson/akouste/README.md

 ### The stimulus table

 The current stimulus table can be viewed in a pop-up window by clicking on the **View Stimuli** button.
+Editing is possible in the **View Stimuli** pop-up window after clicking the **Edit CSV text** button below the table.
+After changing the semicolon separated values table, a (red) **Save changes & Close** button appears.
+To discard all changes, close the window without clicking the **Save changes & Close** button (an alert will pop up that asks for confirmation).

 The stimulus table is stored below the settings area in the markdown file.
 This area can be edited directly, but that should rarely be necessary.
 When a *.csv* file is uploaded, the contents automatically replace the existing data in the markdown file.
 It suffices to save the markdown with the **Save MD...** button.

 The definition of the stimulus table starts with: